USS Lloyd E. Acree

-USS Lloyd E. Acree (DE-356) was a John C. Butler-class destroyer escort acquired by the U.S. Navy during World War II.
+USS Lloyd E. Acree (DE-356) was a John C. Butler-class destroyer escort acquired by the United States Navy during World War II.
 The primary purpose of the destroyer escort was to escort and protect ships in convoy, in addition to other tasks as assigned, such as patrol or radar picket.

 Namesake

 Lloyd Edgar Acree was born on 31 July 1920 in Beggs, Oklahoma.
 His family moved to Tulsa, Oklahoma, the year after he was born.
 He graduated from Central High School in 1939 and the following year, on 17 October 1940, he enlisted in the U.S. Navy at Dallas, Texas.
 He attended training at the Naval Training Station, San Diego, California, and was then assigned to the heavy cruiser USS Salt Lake City effective 10 December 1940.
 He received promotion to seaman second class on 17 February 1941 and then to seaman first class on 1 July of that same year.
 A few months later, on 1 August 1941, he promoted to his final rating of aviation ordnanceman third class.

 On the night of 11 October 1942, Salt Lake City was operating as part of Task Group 64 when it encountered a large Imperial Japanese Navy cruiser-destroyer bombardment group off Cape Esperance, the northernmost point of Guadalcanal and a furious night battle ensued.
 In the midst of the engagement a Japanese shell burst close aboard the starboard side of Salt Lake City and sprayed the cruiser with shell fragments.
 Acree was loading a 5-inch shell into the No. 3 gun when shrapnel from the explosion tore into his arm and abdomen.
 He fell to the deck but despite his injuries, clung to the shell he had been holding in order to prevent it from exploding.
 Although quickly treated, he succumbed to his mortal wounds a short time later.
 He was posthumously awarded the Navy Cross.